 Can Women Take Percocet While Breastfeeding?

 When a mother takes Percocet while breastfeeding, the drug can pass onto the newborn through the breast milk and cause significant harm.
-According to various studies, taking Percocet during pregnancy can have a negative impact on the health of the baby.
+According to information on CDC, taking Percocet during pregnancy can have a negative impact on the health of the baby.
 A survey was conducted on 533 women regarding the effects of oxycodone on infants, and 20 percent of those women reported that their children were experiencing problems with their central nervous system.

-A report produced by the American Academy of Pediatrics in 2013 stated that Percocet is not recommended for breastfeeding mothers due to the central nervous system issues that it causes in infants.
+A report produced by the American Academy of Pediatrics in 2013 stated that using Percocet while breastfeeding is not recommended due to the central nervous system issues that it causes in infants.
 Not only that, the warning label on Percocet states that it should not be consumed by lactating mothers due to the possibility of the child developing respiratory depression.
 Consuming more than 400 mg of Percocet per day can elevate the risk of the child developing health issues in breastfeeding mothers.

 Here is a list of the side effects experienced by infants from mothers that consume Percocet while breastfeeding: